MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/language-translation-for-message-center-posts.md

 1. From the Microsoft 365 admin center or home page, select the settings icon in the upper-right corner of the window.

-2. Under **Language and time zone**, click **View all** to show the available options.
-Select your desired language from the drop-down menu, and then click **Save**.
+2. Under **Language and time zone**, select **View all** to show the available options.
+Select your desired language from the drop-down menu, and then select **Save**.
 Office 365 will try to refresh and display the new language.
 If that doesn't happen immediately or if it seems that it's taking too long, you can either refresh your browser or sign out and then sign back in.

 ## Machine translation in Message center